-You may be surprised to know that secured credit cards have gone mainstream and their popularity is on the rise, according to a study by the Federal Reserve Bank of Philadelphia.
+You might be surprised to know that secured credit cards have gone mainstream, and their popularity is on the rise, according to a study by the Federal Reserve Bank of Philadelphia.
 An increasing number of people are using them out of practicality and, perhaps, in pursuit of frugality, which has become fashionable these days.

-It has become a go-to card for households and businesses that want to create more structure in their budgeting and more effectively manage their cash flow.
-Of course, it is the perfect option for families that want to instill good credit habits with their teenage children to help them learn good credit habits.
+Secured credit cards have become a go-to for households and businesses that want to create more structure in their budgeting and more effectively manage their cash flow.
+It can also be a good option for families who want to use this as a starter credit card for their teenage children to help them learn good credit habits.

 What most people may not know is that secured credit cards have come a long way since the early days when they were the only option for people without credit.
-In fact, an increasing number of people are learning that they can be a great financial management tool.
+In fact, an increasing number of people are learning that these tools can be an effective financial management tool.

 Low Annual Fees

-While they were once notorious for their high account fees, secured credit cards can now be found with fees lower than unsecured credit cards, or with no fees altogether.
-The growing interest in secured credit cards has spurred a competition among issuers, so low or no fee cards are widely available.
+While they were once notorious for their high account fees, secured credit cards can now be found with fees lower than non-secured cards, or with no fees altogether.
+The growing interest in secured credit cards has spurred a competition among issuers, so low- or no-fee cards are widely available.

 Earn Rewards on Purchases

-As with any type of credit card, most secured credit card issuers offer online access to your account, making it very easy to manage your banking, your bills, your cash flow, and your budget.
+As with any type of credit card, most secured credit card issuers offer online access to your account, making it very easy to manage your banking, bills, cash flow, and budget.

 Fraud and Warranty Protection

 The growing popularity of secured credit cards has increased competition among credit card issuers, which has led to many upgrades in their features and terms.
-Except for the source of credit, it is difficult to find the distinction between secured and unsecured credit cards.
+Except for the source of credit, it is difficult to find the distinction between unsecured and secured credit cards.
 Consumers now have many more choices available to them, which increases the importance of comparing them and not settling for an average card.
-The following criteria should be used as a basis for comparison:
+The following criteria should be used as a basis for comparison.

 Credit Bureau Reporting

-The primary reason for obtaining a secured card – building your credit—which can’t happen if the issuer doesn’t report payments to the credit bureaus.
+The primary reason for obtaining a secured card is likely building your credit—which can’t happen if the issuer doesn’t report payments to the credit bureaus.
 It is important to check to see that the issuer reports payments to all three credit bureaus.

 Although most secured credit card accounts start out with a credit limit based on your initial deposit, some issuers allow cardholders to increase their limit by adding to their deposits.
-Better yet, depending on your creditworthiness, some issuers will actually increase the credit limit over and above the deposit amount.
+Depending on your creditworthiness, some issuers will actually increase the credit limit over and above the deposit amount.

-Some secured card issuers include a specific pathway to converting a secured credit card account into an unsecured account based on payment history.
-The issuers that offer this opportunity will monitor your account and, after 6 to 12 months, they may automatically upgrade your account.
+Some secured credit card issuers include a specific pathway to converting a secured credit card account into an unsecured account based on payment history.
+The issuers that offer this opportunity will monitor your account and, after six to 12 months of on-time payments, might automatically upgrade your account.